 Setting automatic payments for the full balance is the best choice if you use your card for routine spending to rack up rewards, Clements says.

 If you go this route, it’s smart to make sure your bank account is flush so an extra purchase or debit transaction on the wrong day doesn’t trigger overdraft charges, which could also include a return payment fee from your card company, Roper says.
+The CreditCards.com 2019 Credit Card Fee Survey found that more than 8 out of 10 commonly held credit cards charge returned payment fees.
 “You could get double dinged,” he says.

 And, if you think there’s a chance you’ll ever use a credit card to finance an emergency purchase that you’ll want to pay off over time, carry a second card that has a low interest rate just for that purpose, Clements says.
 On that card, you could set up autopay for only the minimum payment.

-That way, you’ll avoid a scenario where you charge, for example, pricy plane tickets to visit a sick relative, forget you have autopay set for the whole balance, then get a nasty surprise when the total gets deducted from your bank account.
+That way, you’ll avoid a scenario where you charge, for example, a pricey new fridge, forget you have autopay set for the whole balance, then get a nasty surprise when the total gets deducted from your bank account.

 To make sure the minimum gets paid on time, you could set up autopay for the minimum payment through your credit card company and set up an additional recurring payment of a set monthly amount through your bank, Clements says.